Titanic (restaurant): Reception

 In January 1999, James Delingpole reviewed the restaurant for The Independent.
 He found that the wait between courses was long, his food arrived cooked incorrectly or undercooked and found that the waiter didn't know about wine but tried to make it up as he went along.
 He said that "Titanic is a total waste of life and only worth visiting if you're the sort of saddo who thinks it's essential for your credibility to be seen in the latest MPW restaurant".
 Another reviewer for The Independent, Tracey MacLeod, described the interior as an "Art-Deco approximation of Hades".
 She ordered the clam chowder but thought it was thin and the potato tasted re-heated.
 She also thought that the sticky toffee pudding was "neither sticky enough nor toffeeish enough", but the bread and butter pudding was better.
 Richard Wallace ate at Titanic in March 1999 and reviewed it for The Daily Mirror.
 He described the service as "first class" but that his fries were undercooked.
 A friend of his thought that the bread and butter pudding was soggy.

 The Zagat guide stated in its review of Titanic that "its standards are sinking without a trace".
-Sebastian Faulks in The Evening Standard took along a younger friend, who praised the roast pheasant and the Caeser Salads.
+Sebastian Faulks in The Evening Standard took along a younger friend, who praised the roast pheasant and the Caesar salads.